shenzhencenter/google-ads-pb/README.md

 ## Requirements

 - Golang 1.4 or later.
-- Before starting, you'd better read the [OAuth2 guide](https://developers.google.com/google-ads/api/docs/oauth/overview).
+- Before starting, recommend to read the [OAuth2 guide](https://developers.google.com/google-ads/api/docs/oauth/overview).
 - Apply for a [developer token](https://developers.google.com/google-ads/api/docs/first-call/dev-token) if you don't already have one.

 ## Installation